 With the understanding that the NPS would help to protect their subsistence resources, the Nunamiut Corporation (the newly established village corporation of Anaktuvuk Pass) and the Arctic Slope Regional Corporation (the regional corporation encompassing the village) soon began to entertain the idea of a permanent dual-ownership arrangement.
 NPS and Native corporation officials considered a number of land-ownership and management plans, and when Gates of the Arctic National Park and Preserve was officially established in 1980, Anaktuvuk Pass and the surrounding lands were included as an inholding within the park boundary.
 The negotiations, however, had really just begun.

 After the park was established, NPS officials imposed a ban on all-terrain vehicle use on park lands.
 The six- and eight-wheeled vehicles known as Argos and other forms of motorized transport were becoming more popular with Anaktuvuk Pass residents, and the villagers chafed at restrictions that prevented them from gaining access to the wildlife on which they depended for food and limited their travel on traditional lands.
 Meanwhile, the NPS became increasingly concerned that the machines were disturbing the tundra and eroding wilderness values.
 In the late 1980s, a proposal for a three-way land exchange between the NPS, the Arctic Slope Regional Corporation, and the Nunamiut Corporation evolved through lengthy negotiations and was finally passed in 1996.
-The result was a sizeable contiguous section of Native lands within the park that would allow the people of Anaktuvuk Pass to pursue their traditional harvest of subsistence foods.
+The result was a sizable contiguous section of Native lands and specific designated park lands that would allow the people of Anaktuvuk Pass to pursue their traditional harvest of subsistence foods.

 Today, Anaktuvuk Pass is a village of 250 people with regular air service, a village store, and a popular museum that highlights Nunamiut history and culture.
 Although the village offers only minimal visitor services, the NPS maintains a ranger station there, and visitors to Gates of the Arctic stage trips out of Anaktuvuk Pass when backpacking and floating the John River.
 Village residents still rely on caribou herds for most of their meat, though they also hunt Dall sheep and harvest trout and grayling, ptarmigan, and waterfowl.
 The people of Anaktuvuk Pass still trade for food resources from the Arctic coast like meat and blubber from seals and whales.